loelschlaeger/fHMM/README.md

 ## Getting Started

 1. Go to `main.R`.
-2. Optionally run code chunk 1 to clear your memory and suppress warnings.
+2. Optionally run code chunk 1 to clear your memory.
 3. Run code chunk 2 to create subdirection `"\models"` to save estimated models.
 4. Optionally run code chunk 3 to load estimates from a previously saved model.
 5. Set model parameters in code chunk 4 and run afterwards.
     + `modelName` sets a model reference.
     + `fileName` is the source of the empirical data.
 Not required for fitting the HHMM to simulated data.
-    + `M` sets the number of coarse scale states.
+    + `M` sets the number of coarse-scale states.
-    + `N` sets the number of fine scale states.
+    + `N` sets the number of fine-scale states.
     + Set `est_df="yes"` to estimate degrees of freedom for the state-dependent distributions, set `est_df="no"` to fix the degrees of freedom.
     + Fix degrees of freedom for the coarse scale state-dependent distributions by assigning an integer to `set_df_cs`.
 Only required if `est_df="no"`.
     + Fix degrees of freedom for the fine scale state-dependent distributions by assigning an integer to `set_df_fs`.
 Only required if `est_df="no"`.